Menu

 Candidates will need strong governance and change management skills, an industry background and an understanding of education and training.

-Nominations received before 13 June 2025 will be considered for the Establishment Advisory Groups which will operate through 2025.
+Nominations closed on 13 June 2025 for the Establishment Advisory Groups which will operate through 2025.

 However, industry nominations after this date are still welcomed.
 Later nominations will be considered for any unfilled positions on Establishment Advisory Groups or for additional members of the first boards of Industry Skills Boards.